HARD AND SOFT WATER

 - It can be difficult to rinse off detergent.

 Aquabion water of course!
 It doesn’t have the disadvantages of the hard water or soft water, and yet keeps most of the advantages of the hard water and soft water.
 You see Aquabion transforms the adhering lime into non-adhering lime.
-This removes all the disadvantages of hard water, without making artificially soft water.
+This removes 95% of the disadvantages of hard water, without making artificially soft water.

 So, order your Aquabion today and enjoy the benefits of Aquabion water tomorrow!